Showing posts with label Europe tennis travel. Show all posts

 In that region's shoulder season, November is typically known for rain and cold weather.
 Not yet cold enough for snow, yet too cool for most fairweather tourists.

-Enter Hemingway - Stresa, Italy on 11/11 @ 11AM
+Ernest Hemingway's Pad - Stresa, Italy on 11/11 @ 11AM

 From the Stresa central train station, I made my way to an AirBnB real (modernized) Italian castle with the original exterior on 11/11 - Armistice Day.
 It was the day when the guns fell silent at the end of World War 1.

-Overlooking the island, I spent the night across Isla Bela.
-It was near the hotel viewpoint where Ernest Hemingway wrote "Farewell to Arms".
+Overlooking the island, I spent the night on Isla Bela.
+It was near the hotel viewpoint where Ernest Hemingway wrote "A Farewell to Arms".
 With no car, I decided to cover the entire area on foot.
 Its downhill roads weren't designed with sidewalks in mind.

 The following day I decided that instead of going South back to Milan again, I would detour North towards Switzerland.
 Near the Italian/Swiss border was a lifetime bucket list.

-The Mountain peak in the Swiss Alps called the Matterhorn was pinned with a heart.
+The Mountain peak in the Swiss Alps, called the Matterhorn, was pinned with a heart.
 Like a siren beckoning me on my Google Maps, it called out: Matterhorn!

 Paragliding for the 1st time.
 Soaring through Zermatt.